bollu/coremlir/README.md

   called `SingleBlockExplicitTerminator`: this is precisely what my `func` is: it should just create a `lambda` and then return the `lambda`.
 Hm, perhaps I should put this information in an attribute.
 Not sure.
 Oh well.
+- What is going on with `LLVMTypeConverter`?
+Why does it exist?
+- For whatever reason, any IR I generate from the legalization pass mysteriously vanishes after being generated.
+I presume I'm being really stupid and missing something extremely obvious.
+- Got annoyed at the MLIR documentation, so spent some time messing with doxygen to get both (1) very detailed doxygen pages, and also (2) man pages.
+Hopefully this helps me search for things faster when it comes to the sprawling MLIR sources.
+- There are lots of design concerns that I'm basically giving up on for the first iteration.
+Non-exhaustive list: (1) we need to at least know the types of functions when we lower to MLIR, to the granularity of int-value-or-boxed-value.
+  I currently assume everything is `int`.
+(2) We need to go through the usual pain in converting from the nice lazy representation to the `void*` mess that is representing closures inside LLVM.
+This too needs to know types to know how much space to allocate.
+Completely ignore these issues as well.